masneyb/postgis-data-importer/README.md

     - `sudo dnf install make unzip postgis postgresql postgresql-server gdal`
     - Setup database directory: `sudo postgresql-setup --initdb --unit postgresql`
   - Debian Jessie: `sudo apt-get install make unzip postgis postgresql-client postgresql-9.4 gdal-bin`
+  - Ubuntu 16.04: `sudo apt-get install make unzip postgis postgresql-client postgresql-9.5 gdal-bin postgresql-9.5-postgis-2.1`
   - Ubuntu 14.04: `sudo apt-get install make unzip postgis postgresql-client postgresql-9.3 gdal-bin postgresql-9.3-postgis-2.1`
 * Create PostgreSQL super user for your user account (note: gives full access to other DBs):
   `MY_USER=$(whoami) && sudo -u postgres createuser -s "${MY_USER}"`
 * If you'd like to download the SAMB 2003 aerial imagery, register for a developer account with [Lizard Tech](https://www.lizardtech.com/developer/) and download the unified SDK.
 * Edit the settings at the top of the _Makefile_.
-You will need to comment out the call to _download-us-wv-samb-2003-aerial-images.sh_ in the Makefile if you do download Lizard Tech's SDK.
+You will need to uncomment the call to _download-us-wv-samb-2003-aerial-images.sh_ in the Makefile if you downloaded Lizard Tech's SDK.
 * Examine the bottom of the [DEM](bin/us_wv/download-us-wv-dem-files.sh),
   [2014 aerial](bin/us_wv/download-us-wv-usda-2014-aerial-images.sh), and